 - 6.1.
 Since we published our Strategic Economic Plan in 2014, the South East LEP has made a significant contribution to infrastructure delivery through the allocation of some £580 million from the Local Growth Fund.
-This has contributed to a number of strategically important schemes such as the widening of the A13, improvements to Junction 8 of the M11 at Harlow and Junction 10a at Ashford, and will ultimately help to unlock around 29,000 homes.
+This has contributed to a number of strategically important schemes - such as the widening of the A13, improvements to Junction 8 of the M11 at Harlow and Junction 10a at Ashford, and will ultimately help to unlock around 29,000 homes.
 Looking to the future, the approach that Government will take to local transport infrastructure funding is currently unknown.
-However, as the recent Growth and Infrastructure Frameworks in Kent and Medway and Essex, Thurrock and Southend, and the combined Infrastructure Delivery Plans in East Sussex demonstrate, the scale of the investment required to deliver the infrastructure needed to support planned growth is far greater17. - 6.2.
+However, as the recent Growth and Infrastructure Frameworks in Kent and Medway and Essex, Thurrock and Southend, and the combined Infrastructure Delivery Plans in East Sussex demonstrate, the scale of the investment required to deliver the infrastructure needed to support planned growth is far greater.18 - 6.2.
 From a strategic perspective, the major, long-term infrastructure priorities are well articulated.
-They include: - the Government's proposed Lower Thames Crossing, linking Kent, Thurrock and Essex.
-The scheme is currently out for consultation and the relevant local authorities will respond accordingly reflecting their views.
+They include: - > The Government's proposed Lower Thames Crossing, linking Kent, Thurrock and Essex.
+Through the recent Highways England consultation the relevant local authorities responded reflecting their views.
 It is important that a scheme of this size maximises the potential benefits and minimises the impacts on local businesses and communities.
-The scheme could have substantial impacts on the surrounding road network (including the potential to alter strategic traffic flows between Dover and the North). - other major road corridors, including (in South Essex) the A13 and A127; (in Essex) the A12, A120, A133 and M11; (in Kent and Medway) the A2/M2/A299, M20 and A21; and (in East Sussex) the A27, A21 and A26.
-As set out in Chapter 2, many of these are important national strategic assets
+The scheme could have substantial impacts on the surrounding road network (including the potential to alter strategic traffic flows between Dover and the North). - > Other major road corridors, including (in South Essex) the A13 and A127; (in Essex) the A12, A120, A133 and M11; (in Kent and Medway) the A2/M2/A299, M20 and A21; and (in East Sussex) the A27, A21 and A26.
+As set out in Chapter 2, many of these are important national strategic assets - > Improved rail connectivity in terms of speed, frequency and reliability.
+The South East includes Britain's only international rail connection, its only dedicated high speed rail line, and direct access (from Essex) to Crossrail.
+However, these services do not yet benefit all parts of the LEP area, and it is vital that we expand the area's rail connectivity, particularly to London.
+Particular opportunities include the development of links to HS1 from East Sussex; the extension of Crossrail to Ebbsfleet; and improvements to the rail infrastructure in South Essex.